murisi/L2/README.md

 If the above expression is not a primitive expression, then `function0` is evaluated in the environment.
 The resulting value of this evluation is then invoked with the (unevaluated) list of s-expressions `(expression1 expression2 ... expressionN)` as its only argument.
 The list of s-expressions returned by this function then replaces the entire list of s-expressions `(function0 expression1 ... expressionN)`.
 If the result of this replacement is still a non-primitive expression, then the above process is repeated.
 When this process terminates, the appropiate assembly code for the resulting primitive expression is emitted.

 The expression `((function comment (sexprs) [fst [& sexprs]]) [foo] This comment is ignored.
 No, seriously.)` is replaced by `[foo]`, which in turn compiles into assembly similar to what is generated for other invoke expressions.

-## Application Binary Interface
-Note that everything in L2 has size 4 bytes in the following.

-### Invokations
-Function invokations in L2 are effected by pushing the arguments of the invokation onto the stack in reverse order and executing the `call` instruction on the target function's address.
-When the function returns, it is expected that the return value is in register `eax` and that the values of `esp`, `ebp`, `ebx`, `esi`, and `edi` have been preserved across the call.

-For example, a valid definition for a function `subtract` that when invoked like `[subtract x y]` returns `x-y` is the following:

-### Continuations
-Continuations in L2 are effected